Menopause and Sleep: Why it Changes and How to Improve it

 Other physical symptoms

 Beyond hormonal and mood-related factors, physical changes such as joint pain, frequent urination, or other discomforts can interfere with uninterrupted sleep.
-These symptoms, though less talked about, are common contributors to poor sleep during menopause.
+These symptoms, though less talked about, are common contributors to poor sleep during the years leading to menopause.

 Common Sleep Problems During Menopause